PhoenixInteractiveStudios/Obelisk/README.md

 # Obelisk

-Obelisk is the monolithic backend for the Burrow Studios API.
+Obelisk is the backend for the Burrow Studios API.

-### Scopes

-Since the originally planned architecture (microservice-based) has been temporarily abandoned to minimize initial development time and effort, this project encompasses nearly all scopes of the planned services.

-- RESTful API
-- Socket-based event manager
-- Authentication & Authorization
-- User & permission management
-- Issue Tracker infrastructure
-- Synchronized cross-platform chat

 ### ⚠️ Early development notice ⚠️